tadhg-ohiggins/vim-tmux-send/autoload/vim-tmux-send.tangle.md

 ### `send_visual`

-The original didn’t have this.
-I’m not sure what the commented code was doing, and I should probably just delete it.
+The original didn’t have this, so I added it.

 ```vim
 function! vim_tmux_send#send_visual(rng1, rng2)